lnaranjo/oscar-cardenas/books/YDKJS_GetStarted/notebook/en/modules.md

 # Modules

-## Considerations:
+### Considerations

-- Group data and behavior organized in logical units
+- Group data and behavior organized in logical units.
-- Function syntax oriented, entirely differente to class syntax
+- Function syntax oriented, entirely differente to class syntax.
-- Exist differents variations of this factory:
+- There are variations of module types:
   - AMD (Asynchronous Module Definition)
   - UMD (Universal Module Definition)
   - CommonJS (Classic Node.js-style modules)

-## Examples:
+### Module definition

+We can define some modules and allow them to interact with each other.
+We define 3 different modules: `Publication`, `Book`, `BlogPost`.
+The important thing is that you can interact through the interfaces that are used as a public API.

+Module Publication:

 ```javascript
 function Publication(title, author, pubDate) {